charankannati/AgriSync/README.md

 ## Description

 This project is a decentralized application (DApp) that combines a React frontend, a Node.js backend, and smart contracts written in Solidity.
-It aims to provide a decentralized solution for [describe the purpose or problem your project solves].
+It aims to provide a decentralized solution for Application of Blockchain-based supply chain management in Agriculture.

 ## Project Structure